aws/aws-cdk-go/awscdk/awsrds/README.md

   capacity of all the instances in the cluster.
 * `ACUUtilization`: Value of the `ServerlessDatabaseCapacity`/ max ACU of the cluster.
+* `VolumeReadIOPs`: Cluster-level metric that represents the average number of disk read I/O operations per second.
+* `VolumeWriteIOPs`: Cluster-level metric that represents the average number of disk write I/O operations per second.
+* `ReadIOPS`: Instance-level metric that represents the average read I/O operations per second.
+This metric is supported by DatabaseCluster and DatabaseClusterFromSnapshot both.
+* `WriteIOPS`: Instance-level metric that represents the average write I/O operations per second.
+This metric is supported by DatabaseCluster and DatabaseClusterFromSnapshot both.

 ```go
 var vpc Vpc